CP-Unibo/sunny-cp/README.md

 SUNNY-CP: a Parallel CP Portfolio Solver

-sunny-cp [5] is a parallel parallel portfolio solver that allows to solve a Constraint (Satisfaction/Optimization) Problem defined in the MiniZinc language.
+sunny-cp [5] is a parallel portfolio solver that allows one to solve a Constraint (Satisfaction/Optimization) Problem defined in the MiniZinc language.
 It essentially implements the SUNNY algorithm described in [1][2][3] and extends its sequential version [4].

 sunny-cp is built on top of state-of-the-art constraint solvers, including:
-Choco, Chuffed, HaifaCSP,
-JaCoP, MinisatID, OR-Tools, Picat, Chuffed, and Gecode.
+Choco, Chuffed, HaifaCSP, JaCoP, MinisatID, OR-Tools, Picat, Chuffed, and Gecode.

 In a nutshell, sunny-cp relies on two sequential steps: